Do I have to attend orientation?

 If I haven’t sent back my Acceptance of Admission Form to the Admissions Office yet, can I attend orientation?

 No. By accepting admission the advising and testing services offices will have access to your records to properly advise you.
 When you complete your Intent to Enroll Form you will receive a Welcome email from New Student Orientation within a couple of days.

 What will I be doing during orientation?

-The goals of orientation are to make sure our students learn about campus resources, have an understanding of academic expectations and resources, what it means to be a member of our community, and make connections with peers and current students.
+The goals of orientation are to make sure our students learn about campus resources, have an understanding of academic expectations and resources, and make connections with peers and current students.
 Orientation activities are designed to meet these goals.
-You will be attending sessions that will provide you with information, learn UIS technologies, allow you to explore campus and meet your classmates.
+You will be attending sessions that will provide you with information, learn UIS technologies, register for courses, allow you to explore campus and meet your classmates.
 There will be a general schedule which outlines the content on the First-Year Student Orientation page.
-You and your parents/family members will receive a detailed schedule in late May.
+You and your parents/family members will receive a detailed schedule at Orientation.